CHT2531/simple-spa/README.md

 # A Simple Single Page App (SPA)
 This repository contains a simple SPA.
-There is a single HTML page, but by some clever use of CSS and JavaScript the app feels a like it features two separate pages.
-The reason for doing this is simple - the user moves between 'pages' faster which improve the user experience.
+There is a single HTML page, but by some clever use of CSS and JavaScript the app feels like it features two separate pages.
+The reason for doing this is simple - the user moves between 'pages' faster which improves the user experience.
 JavaScript frameworks e.g. React, Angular, Vue.js are often based around the SPA model.

 ## Running the example
 * Download the example
-* Run the example in a browser (it uses the fetch() API so it will need to be on a web server or it won't work)
+* Run the example in a browser (it uses the ```fetch()``` API so it will need to be on a web server or it won't work)
 * Have a look at the code.
-Like previous examples we have looked at the DOM is used to dynamically inject content into the HTML page and change the content of existing elements.
+Like previous examples we have looked at, the DOM is used to dynamically inject content into the HTML page and change the content of existing elements.
 For example:

   ```javascript
   populationEl.textContent = country.population;